 Among the first signs of note in the work is the swiftness Daniken has in highlighting one point, expanding upon it, and then moving another.
 One of the problems with his seminal work, Chariots of the Gods, was how he spent much of the book elaborating on how the Ancient Astronaut theory worked, and why it could be a viable option in explaining many of the mysteries still lingering from various periods in history.

-Not to belittle the theory, but it isn’t terribly complex to explain to one who is not familiar with it.
-Furthermore, much of the book dedicated to explaining the concept of the theory could have been devoted to presenting evidence that might convince skeptics to consider or even accept the theory in full.
+Not to belittle the theory, but it isn't terribly complex to explain to one who is not familiar with it.
+Furthermore, much of the book dedicated to explaining the concept of the theory could

 Another work focusing on Ancient Astronaut theory by Erich von Daniken.
 A major improvement from the problems plaguing his work, Chariots of the Gods.